 - Can our student bring a television with them for their room?
 Yes, they can bring a television, but no toasters, microwaves, or appliances with open heating coils are allowed.
 Small refrigerators of 6.0 cubic feet or less are allowed.

 - Is there a cable hook–up for television in the individual residence hall rooms?
 Yes, every room has a hook-up for cable for televisions.

 - Are there laundry facilities available on campus?
 Each dorm building has facilities for laundry available in the basement.
 Students must bring their own laundry detergent and quarters to pay for services.

 - Do we need to bring a waste paper basket for our student’s room?
 Waste paper and recycling baskets are provided for each student’s room.
 Students are responsible for taking out their own trash.

 - Do our students need to bring their own cleaning supplies to clean their bathrooms?
 Is there a vacuum available to them?
-Every dorm building and apartment has vacuums available for students to use.
-Students living in the apartment buildings should bring their own cleaning supplies for their apartment and bathroom.
+Every dorm and apartment building has vacuums available for students to use.
+Students living in apartment buildings should bring their own cleaning supplies for their apartment and bathroom.
 The community bathrooms in the dorm buildings are cleaned by Maintenance staff on a daily basis.

 - What immunizations should my student have?
 Students do need to have immunizations completed prior to the beginning of classes.
 The requirements and instructions to submit health information can be found on the Student Health and Counseling Center page.

 - Does my student need a physical before attending?
 A physical exam is not required for enrollment.
 The Athletic and Nursing Departments each require a physical exam before students can participate in athletics or nursing classes.
 Please contact those departments directly for more information.